Submit Article

 What Were the Facts of This Case?

-In July 2023, Atom Holdings was placed under compulsory liquidation in the Cayman Islands.
-The liquidators of Atom Holdings then passed shareholder resolutions to remove the previous directors of AAX Asia and AAX Singapore and replace them with appointees from Quantuma, a professional services firm.
-The Quantuma directors then placed the two companies under interim judicial management in March 2023, appointing Mr. Luke Anthony Furler as the interim judicial manager.
+In response to the collapse, Atom Holdings was placed into compulsory liquidation in the Cayman Islands.
+The AH Liquidators, seeking to salvage value for creditors, took control of the subsidiaries.
+On 10 March 2023, they passed shareholder resolutions to remove the original directors of AAX Asia and AAX Singapore, replacing them with appointees from Quantuma, a professional services firm specializing in restructuring.
+On 22 March 2023, these new directors utilized the creditor-led judicial management process under Section 94 of the IRDA to place the Companies into interim judicial management.
+Mr. Luke Anthony Furler was appointed as the IJM.

 How Did the Court Analyse the Issues?